 12. The set up

 To me, the set up on an electric guitar is more important than the make and model and how much it costs.
-I’ve played £5,000 guitars that were useless because they were set up badly, and £60 Pacificas (ie mine) that play like a dream because I’ve worked on the fingerboard and set them up properly.
+I’ve played £5,000 guitars that were useless because they were set up badly, and £60 Pacificas (ie mine) that play like a dream because I’ve worked on the fingerboard, nut and bridge and set them up properly.

-Generally on a Pacifica you shouldn’t have to touch the truss rod unless you’re changing from really heavy strings to really light or vice versa.
+Generally on a Pacifica you shouldn’t have to touch the truss rod unless you’re changing from really heavy strings to really light or vice versa, or it’s been badly adjusted by a previous owner.
 But if you have too much bend (relief) you need to tighten the rod with an allen key.
 The truss rod is under the cover on the headstock.
 A quarter or half a turn either way is usually enough.

 3. Set the string heights by adjusting the bridge saddles with a 1.5mm allen key.
 I go for around 2mm on the bottom E, just slightly less on the top E. (This is a taste thing of course.
-If you play soft jazz you might want a lower ‘action’ and if you use very heavy strings and hit em hard, you might want a higher action.)
+If you play soft jazz you might want a lower ‘action’.)
 Obviously you don’t want the strings to buzz when you fret a note.

 Once you’ve done the top E and bottom E, use the string radius gauge to set the rest so the heights reflect the curve of the neck…a 12″ radius in the case of Pacificas.
 Just sit the gauge on the strings directly in front of the bridge and adjust the saddles until they just touch the bottom of the gauge and buzz very slightly.